viam-modules/viam-mlmodelservice-triton/README.md

 ## Prerequisites

 - An NVidia Jetson Orin board with Jetpack 5 installed.
+Note that use of an NVMe SSD is *strongly* recommended over using an SD card.

 ## Install